consert/simple-mailer/README.md

 # Simple server apps to send mail
 Three examples for logging and sending emails using smtp when receiving a POST request with a "mailto" key.
 Examples are in php, Node.js and Python (flask).
-The apps expect a posted json (content-type:application/json) in a format like:
+The apps expect a posted JSON (content-type:application/json) in a format like:

     {
-        "mailto": "string",
+        "mailto": "user@example.com",
         "message": "string",
         "datetime": "string",
         "location": {